UCLALibrary/bucketeer/README.md

       }
     }

-Then, map a filesystem directory to the container's `bucketeer.fs.csv.mount`.
+Make sure the directory is writable by the application.

+_Note: if you're running Bucketeer in a container, this value should be the path to the destination directory from the container's perspective._

 ## Tweaking the Batch Upload